prslv/youtube-adskipper/README.md

   > Unskippable ads can only to be sped up;

-  > '.mute = true' failed for unskippable ads, resulting in a short annoying sound (still better than a whole ad);
+  > Line: 84 'player.mute = true' failed for unskippable ads, resulting in a short annoying sound (still better than a whole ad);

   > The last man standing ad (read below).